Ivan Ilyin: 1933 Hitler's first year in office

+On 13 July, all German public employees were required to use the Hitler salute.
+On 14 July, the Nazi Party was declared the only legal political party in Germany.
+Russian emigrants feared that Hitler, who on various occasions had spoken out strongly against foreigners, would begin persecuting them.

-On 5 August, Ilyin's house was searched, his letters were looked over, and he himself was taken away for interrogation, where he was asked about his source of income and for details of the people abroad with whom he corresponded.
+On 5 August, Ilyin's house was searched, his letters were examined, and he himself was taken away for interrogation, where he was asked about his source of income and for details of the people abroad with whom he corresponded.
 After the questioning, he was released, although required to sign a declaration.
 In September the Reichskulturkammer was created with additional sub-chambers for the fields of broadcasting, fine arts, literature, music, the press, and the theatre.
 The Russian institute was placed under the Reich Ministry of Propaganda headed by Joseph Goebbels.
 Adolf Ehrt who headed the organization Anti-Komintern, recruited Ilyin, Vonsiatsky and Kazembek, the leader of the Mladorossi, to work with him.